Checkmk

 As with any update to production software, you should check that your backups are up to date before performing the update of Checkmk.

-Does this apply to you?
+Does this affect you?
 Yes.

 For more information, see the articles on Backups and on Backing up and restoring sites.